Skit.ai’s Augmented Voice Intelligence Platform takes a giant leap with Generative AI

 Massive Performance Gains with Generative AI Springboard

-1. Going Beyond Human Agent Performance
+Going Beyond Human Agent Performance

-With generative AI, we take a big jump.
+With Generative AI, we take a big jump.
 From the current voicebot conversion capability of around 1-2%, we expect the performance to jump 3-4 folds.
 Beyond this, our Reinforcement Learning platform learns from outcomes to personalize the conversation to figure out the ideal strategies, learning from thousands of daily conversations.

-2. Better, and More Natural Spoken Conversations
+Better and More Natural Spoken Conversations

-• A more natural-sounding TTS voice
+• A more natural-sounding TTS (text-to-speech) voice

 • Conversational context handling prosody of generated audio